What is gum disease and how is it caused?

-to infection); prescription drug use (possible side effects - consult your
+Prescription drug use and hormone fluctuations may also have some side effects - consult your (GP) Doctor.

-premature births.
-Gum disease is contagious therefore can be passed on to
+Gum disease is contagious therefore can be passed on to others through kissing or sharing food and drink.

-others.
-It is also a major cause of bad breath, known as hallitosis.
+It is also the major cause of (halitosis) bad breath.

 Stages of gum disease: